robleroni/Puerro/docs/05-State-Management.md

 ## Components

 Especially in combination with the vDOM a powerful way to manage state, is to introduce components.
+Each components encapsulates a part of functionality which is used in the application.
 The components should not only provide a way to keep state but also be able to take actions in form of rerendering if the state changes.

 Puerro provides a way to mount components and provide them with state.
 [Check it out](../src#components).